pstat197/vignette-cnn-facial-recognition/README.md

 Preparing and Augmenting Image Data for CNNs; created as a class project for PSTAT197A in Fall 2022.

-Contributors: Allester Ramaryat, Arthur Starodynov, Kaylin Roberts
+Contributors: Allester Ramayrat, Arthur Starodynov, Kaylin Roberts

 Abstract: breif description in a few sentences, of your vingette topic, example data, and outcomes.